 Further lower overall reserve setting costs by allowing for offsetting of reserve in neighbouring regions

-Better modelling reserve requirements at desired risk appetites would maintain the trajectory that NESO is on to move to a carbon free electricity grid by 2035 and to do so in a way that maintains security of supply while optimising the balancing cost.
+Better modelling reserve requirements at desired risk appetites would maintain the trajectory that NESO is on to move to a carbon free electricity grid by 2035 and to do so in a way that maintains security of supply while optimising the balancing cost2.5.

-2.5.
 Consumer Vulnerability Impact Assessment (RIIO-2 projects only)

 Details of the expected effects of the Method(s) and Solution(s) upon consumers in vulnerable situations.
 This must include an assessment of distributional impacts (technical, financial and wellbeing-related).
 For RIIO-1 projects please add “Not Applicable”